Do young children or pregnant women need to be concerned about these ingredients?

 I do not think so.
 We have been using these sunscreens for many, many years safely.
 The FDA is gathering more data, and I think that is helpful.
 Personally, I would use both the physical and chemical sunscreens.
 But if anyone is concerned, they can use the physical sunscreens instead.

-Learn more about how you can protect your skin this summer.
+Learn more about how you can protect your skin this summer and test your skin cancer IQ.